redFrik/udk16-Immersive_Technologies/udk161110/README.md

 * select main camera in the hierarchy list
 * click 'play' to go into run mode
 * play around with position, rotation and scale in the camera inspector
-* picture below show some settings i found fun
+* the picture here below show settings i found fun
 * also play around with the projection setting - try with 'orthographic'
-* when you're happy remember the settings, click 'stop' and write them into your scene settings
+* when you're happy remember the settings, click 'stop' and then make them permanent by write them into your scene settings

 ![camera](03camera.png?raw=true "camera")